petewins/cal.com/apps/api/README.md

 ## Optional

-API*KEY_PREFIX=cal*# This can be changed per envirorment so cal*test* for staging for example.
+API*KEY_PREFIX=cal*# This can be changed per envirornment so cal*test* for staging for example.

-> If you're self-hosting under our commercial license, you can use any prefix you want for api keys. either leave the default cal\_ (not providing any envirorment variable) or modify it
+> If you're self-hosting under our commercial license, you can use any prefix you want for api keys. either leave the default cal\_ (not providing any envirornment variable) or modify it

 **Ensure that while testing swagger, API project should be run in production mode** We make sure of this by not using next in dev, but next build && next start, if you want hot module reloading and such when developing, please use yarn run next directly on apps/api.